 It is the final phase of the software life cycle.
 Here software becomes eligible for periodic software updates according to the company’s policies.
 This phase also includes support of system users, system maintenance and system changes and adjustment.

 It is important to give structure to the phases involved in software development efforts and SDLC serves that purpose.
 The SDLC does not conclude until all the phases have been successfully fulfilled.
 All the potential needs have to be adjusted within the system.
-The most visible advantage of SDLC life cycle is that it provides control of the development process to some extent and ensures that the software system complies with all the estimated requirements.
-Software development life cycle (SDLC) does not work well where there is uncertainty to some extent.
+The most visible advantage of the SDLC life cycle is that it provides control of the development process to some extent and ensures that the software system complies with all the estimated requirements.
+The software development life cycle (SDLC) does not work well where there is uncertainty to some extent.
 There are no chances of adding creative inputs and the entire process follows from the planning phase.
-For all these reasons and more, organizations these days are inclined towards adopting Agile Software Development Approach as it is incremental rather than being sequential.
+For all these reasons and more, organizations these days are inclined towards adopting the Agile Software Development Approach as it is incremental rather than being sequential.

 So you’ve got the roadmap, as we’ve covered about process improvement and its importance for any organization.
 Evaluation of potential threats and risks is an important part of system development as it results in the successful development of the desired system.
 This illustration is going to lead the way to answer the question with which we began.
 This path is going to make the journey towards the destination: better.
 Discuss your development queries with us!